Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

       source  whatsapp-bot-env/bin/activate
       ```

-  - For windows
+  - For Windows

-    - Install virtual environment
+    - Install a virtual environment

-      This step is optional as you may have python virtual environment already installed.
+      This step is optional as you may have Python virtual environment already installed.
 If not, you can install it by running the command below.

       ```bash
       pip install virtualenv
       ```
-    - Create project folder and virtual environment
+    - Create the project folder and a virtual environment

       ```bash
       mkdir whatsapp-bot